Form a Corporation in Virginia

 The most important thing to know about choosing a name for your new corporation is that it must be available with the state.
 According to the secretary of state's records, the name cannot already be taken by another business.
 Moreover, it cannot resemble another company's name so closely that it causes deception, and it cannot mislead the public either.
 Keep in mind there are other statutory requirements to note concerning your company name as well.

 It's important to spend some time and effort when choosing the name of your company, and of course you'll need to comply with the law as well.
-To learn more about what's involved in this process and how you can reserve the name you prefer, see our article, Is My Business Name Available? which also outlines how you can run some of your own name searches too.
+You can run searches yourself, or SunDoc is able to perform name searches or reserve your corporation name for you.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.